kaushikush/kaushikush/README.md

 - 👋 Hi, I’m Kaushik (@kaushikush).
-- 👀 I’m interested in Gravitational wave physics.
+- 🌱 I’m currently a PhD student at the Centre for Strings, Gravitationa and Cosmology, Indian Insitute of Technology Madras.
-- 🌱 I’m currently learning tools and techniques to understand the modeling part of the Gravitational wave research.
+- 👀 I’m interested in Gravitational Wave (GW) Astrophysics.
+Specifically, modeling of compact binary coalescences using post-Newtonian theory and Numerical Relativity, testing general relativity and parameter estimation of GWs.
-- 📫 You can reach me at kush@physics.iitm.ac.in
+- 📫 You can reach me at kpaul.gw@gmail.com

 <!---
 kaushikush/kaushikush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.